Lingfeng158/LungPreprocessing/README.md

 Segment lung from initial lung data.
 Accept Nifti files and process them to only includes lung for machine learning.
 Initial code is developed by Fangzhi Liao [HERE](https://github.com/lfz/DSB2017).
 An optimized version is included in DSBM folder and [HERE](https://github.com/MASILab/DSB2017), with bug fixes allowing higher success rate with uninterrupted processing even after encountered error.
 Dependency requirements are the same as original LFZ's DSB code.
 DSBBatch.py is a wrapper around DSBM, and allow for more convenient data processing with more complex data structure.
 It can be easily modified to suit different structures.

+### NOTICE
+At ```binarize_per_slice``` function of DSB at ```/preprocessing/step1.py```, change intensity threshold to achieve desired behavior for different lung images.
+The threshold should not exceed -200, as such value will lead to bad image quality and should not be lower than -800, for such value whil give too much details for creating masks.
+Higher value (-300 - -600) helps ignore artifact, thus is recommended.

 ## Step 2 Alternative
 Register one subject's lung data longitudinally with reference data (usually with high resolution and uses as benchmark).
 Two options: